Applying for a primary school place

 Comprehensive, secondary modern and grammar schools

-Schools belong to one of these four categories.
+Schools belong to one of these three categories.
 Comprehensive and secondary modern schools are all ability schools.
 Some schools may select up to 10% of their pupils based on aptitude for their specialist subject.
 For entry into a grammar school, your child must meet the required standard in the 11+ selection tests.
 Your child must meet the required standard in the selection tests for entry into the grammar stream.
 In Lincolnshire, this is the 11+ exam.

 Grammar schools